 The Reese News Lab works to create novel and immersive storytelling experiences that engage audiences by leveraging new technologies such as artificial intelligence, virtual and augmented reality with unique, research-based perspectives.
 Students and faculty use new technologies and human-centered design concepts to solve challenging problems for media companies.

-Steven King serves as the Lab's Chief Innovation Officer, and Alexis Barnes is its Innovation Project Manager.
+Steven King serves as the Lab's Chief Innovation Officer, and Alexis Barnes is its Creative Content Producer.

 Today's data-fueled world creates interesting problems and unique possibilities for the media industry.
 Advancements in artificial intelligence can help audiences gain new knowledge, journalists tell in-depth stories, and media executives make better-informed decisions.